-- 204. Where in a Complaint, Summons, Warrant of any description, Charge Sheet, or any document issued by a Court in the exercise of its Jurisdiction it is necessary to refer to the ownership of any property, whether movable or immovable, which belongs to or is in the possession of more than one person, may if: - (a) the property belongs to, or was in the possession of more than one person whether as Partners in trade or otherwise, Joint Tenants, Tenants in common or other Joint Owners or Possessors, be described in the name of any one of those persons and another or others;
+188. Where in a complaint, summons, warrant of any description, charge sheet, or any document issued by a court in the exercise of its criminal jurisdiction it is necessary to refer to the ownership of any property, whether movable or immovable, which belongs to or is in the possession of more than one person, may if:

-- (b) the property belongs to a Company, Association, Club or Society, be described, subject to the provisions of any other Law, as the property of the official of the Company, Association, Club or Society, or as belonging to the Company, Association, Club or Society by its legal or registered title; - (c) the property belongs to, or is provided for the use of a Public Establishment, Service or Department, same may be described as the property of the State, as the case may be; - (d) it is necessary to state the ownership of a Church, Chapel, Mosque or Building or Place set apart for religious worship or of anything belonging to or being in the place, be stated as the property of a person in charge of or officiating in the Church, Chapel, Mosque, or Building or Place, or thing, without naming him or them; - (e) it is necessary to state the ownership of any money or other property in the charge, custody, or under the control of, a Public Officer, same may be described to be the money or property of the Federation or State, as the case may be; - (f) it is necessary to state the ownership of: - (i) any work or building made, erected or maintained, either wholly or in part, at the expense of the public revenue or of any part of it; - (ii) any Town, or Village or any Local Government, or of anything belonging to or being in or used in relation to the same; - (iii) anything provided for the use of any part or of any Public Institution or Establishment, or of any materials or tools provided or used for repairing any work or building or any public road or highway; or - (iv) any other property whatsoever, whether movable or immovable, as aforesaid, it shall be sufficient to state as the property of the Federation or the State or of the Town, or Village, or of any Local Government, as the case may be, without naming any of the inhabitants of the area or Jurisdiction; and
+(a) the property belongs to, or is in the possession of more than one person whether as partners in trade or otherwise, joint tenants, tenants in common or other joint owners or possessors, be described in the name of any one of those persons and another or persons;

+(b) the property belongs to a company, association, club or society, be described, subject to the provisions of any other law, as the property of the official of the company, association, club or society, or as belonging to the company, association, club or society by its legal or registered title;

+(d) the property belongs to, or is provided for the use of a public establishment, service or department, be described as the property of the Federation or of the State, as the case may be:

+(d) it is necessary to state the ownership of a church, chapel, mosque or building or place set apart for religious worship or of anything belonging to or being in the place, be stated as the property of a person in charge of or officiating in the church, chapel, mosque, or building or place, or thing, without naming him or them:

+(e) it is necessary to state the ownership of any money or other property in the charge, custody, or under the control of, a public officer, be stated to be the money or property of the Federation or of the State, as the case may be:

+(f) where it is necessary to state the ownership of:

+i. any work or building made, erected or maintained, either wholly or in part, at the expense of the public revenue or of any part of it,

+(ii) any township, town, or village or any Local Government, or of anything belonging to or being in or used in relation to the same,

+(iii) anything provided for the use of any part or of any public institution or establishment, or of any materials or tools provided or used for repairing any work or building or any public road or highway, or

-(g) the property belongs to a woman who has contracted a marriage under the Marriage Act or a marriage recognized as a valid marriage under any Law in force in Nigeria, same may be described as belonging to the married woman.
+- (iv) any other property whatsoever, whether movable or immovable, as aforesaid, be sufficient to state as the property of the Federation or of the State or of the town, or village, or of any Local Government, as the case may be, without naming any of the inhabitants of the area or jurisdiction; - (g) the property belongs to a woman who has contracted a marriage under the Marriage Act or a marriage recognised as a valid marriage under any law in force in Nigeria, be stated as belonging to the married woman.